google/mobly/docs/instrumentation_tutorial.md

-Getting started with instrumentation tests using Mobly
+Running Android instrumentation tests with Mobly
 ======

-This tutorial shows how to write and execute Android intrumentation tests with Mobly.
+This tutorial shows how to write and execute Mobly tests for running Android instrumentation tests.
 For more details about instrumentation tests, please refer to https://developer.android.com/studio/test/index.html.

 # Setup Requirements

-*   A computer with at least 2 USB ports.
+*   A computer with at least 1 USB ports.
 *   Mobly package and its system dependencies installed on the computer.
-*   One or two Android devices that are compatible with your instrumentatation and application apks.
+*   One  Android device that is compatible with your instrumentatation and application apks.
 *   Your instrumentation and applications apks for installing.
 *   A working adb setup.
 To check, connect one Android device to the computer and make sure it has "USB debugging" enabled.
 Make sure the device shows up in the list printed by `adb devices`.

-# Conventions
+# Example Naming Assumptions

 Because your application and instrumentation apks will probably not have a standard name, these examples will assume the following: